afr5057/RAAW_data_group/README.md

 ## ETL Project

-Question: How are stock prices in the technology industry affected by market conditions such as gross domestic product (GDP), consumer price index (CPI) and unemployment rates?
+Question: How are stock prices affected by market conditions such as gross domestic product (GDP), consumer price index (CPI) and unemployment rates?

 ### Extraction